fbpx

 Where Is Cortina?

-Set in Northern Italy’s Ampezzo Valley, Cortina d’Ampezzo is a mountain town that’s home to year-round outdoor adventures from skiing to hiking.
+Set in Northern Italy’s Ampezzo Valley, Cortina d’Ampezzo is a mountain town home to year-round outdoor adventures from skiing to hiking.
 If you’re planning a Dolomites road trip, this town should be your base for at least part of your stay.

 Empty street in Cortina D'Ampezzo Italy